Countdown Waipukurau building up for sale

 The property up for sale at 16-20 Ruataniwha St includes the supermarket and plenty of car parking spaces.

-The supermarket is located on 16-18 Ruataniwha Street while 20 Ruataniwha St is a plot of land currently used for additional car parking.
+The supermarket is on 16-18 Ruataniwha St while 20 Ruataniwha St is a plot of land currently used for additional car parking.

 The asking price has not been disclosed.

-"Supermarkets have proved to be one of the top-performing asset classes across the country in recent times and have continued to thrive despite the challenging trading conditions presented by the pandemic," Calum Ironside, Colliers Hawke's Bay real estate agent, said.
+"Supermarkets have proved to be one of the top-performing asset classes across the country in recent times and have continued to thrive despite the challenging trading conditions presented by the pandemic," said Calum Ironside, Colliers Hawke's Bay real estate agent.

 "The buildings have been maintained to a high standard throughout the past two decades and it is incredibly rare to see assets like this one presented to the open market."